Allenmylath/global-agent-hackathon-may-2025/submissions/voigno-restaurant-agent/readme.md

-# VoiGno Restaurant Agent 🍽️📞
+# VoiGno Restaurant Agent 🍽️📞 with interruption

 A sophisticated voice-powered restaurant booking system that combines Agno AI agents with real-time phone interactions through Twilio.
 Customers can call to make, modify, and check their restaurant reservations using natural voice conversations.

 ## 🎯 Project Overview

 VoiGno is an intelligent restaurant booking assistant named "Jessica" that handles phone calls from customers wanting to make reservations at Luciya Restaurant.
-The system uses advanced AI to understand natural language, manage table availability, and provide a seamless booking experience over the phone.
+The system uses advanced AI to understand natural language, manage table availability, and provide a seamless booking experience over the phone.The bot has interruption capabilities.

 ### What Problem Does It Solve?